-Our patent attorneys are registered to practise before the Australian and New Zealand Patent Offices and they instruct patent attorneys registered before the Department of Intellectual Property on all aspects of Thai patent prosecution.
+Our patent attorneys are registered to practise before the Australian, New Zealand and Singapore Patent Offices and they instruct patent attorneys registered before the Department of Intellectual Property on all aspects of Thai patent prosecution.

 The government agency responsible for grant of patent rights in Thailand is the Department of Intellectual Property (DIP).